History of Nvidia in Timeline

 Nvidia

-Nvidia Corporation, founded in 1993 by Jensen Huang, Chris Malachowsky, and Curtis Priem, is a multinational technology company based in Santa Clara, California.
-It specializes in designing and supplying graphics processing units (GPUs), APIs for data science and high-performance computing, and system on a chip units (SoCs) for mobile computing and the automotive market.
-Nvidia is a key player in artificial intelligence (AI) hardware and software.
-The company outsources the manufacturing of its designed hardware.
+Nvidia Corporation, founded in 1993 by Jensen Huang, Chris Malachowsky, and Curtis Priem, is an American multinational technology company specializing in GPUs, APIs for data science and high-performance computing, and SoCs for mobile and automotive applications.
+Headquartered in Santa Clara, California, Nvidia is a prominent supplier of AI hardware and software.
+The company designs its hardware but outsources manufacturing.

-In late 1992, Jensen Huang, Chris Malachowsky and Curtis Priem met and agreed to start the company in a meeting in Denny's roadside diner on Berryessa Road in East San Jose.
+In late 1992, Jensen Huang, Chris Malachowsky, and Curtis Priem agreed to start Nvidia in a meeting at a Denny's roadside diner in East San Jose.

-On December 31, 1992, Curtis Priem resigned from Sun Microsystems, putting pressure on Huang and Malachowsky to also leave their respective companies to start Nvidia.
+On December 31, 1992, Curtis Priem resigned from Sun Microsystems.
+This put pressure on Huang and Malachowsky to resign from their respective companies to start Nvidia.

 April 5, 1993: Nvidia Founded

 On April 5, 1993, Nvidia was founded by Jensen Huang, Chris Malachowsky, and Curtis Priem.
-The initial agreement to start the company was made in late 1992.
+The founders had backgrounds at companies such as LSI Logic, AMD, IBM, and Sun Microsystems.

-In 1993, Nvidia Corporation was founded by Jensen Huang, Chris Malachowsky, and Curtis Priem.
-The company designs and supplies GPUs, APIs, and SoCs, focusing on AI hardware and software, while outsourcing hardware manufacturing.
+In 1993, Nvidia was founded by Jensen Huang, Chris Malachowsky, and Curtis Priem.
+The company was created to design and supply GPUs, APIs, and SoCs.

-In early 1993, the three founders of Nvidia began working together on their new startup in Priem's townhouse in Fremont, California.
+In early 1993, the three founders of Nvidia, Jensen Huang, Chris Malachowsky, and Curtis Priem, began working together on their new startup in Priem's townhouse in Fremont, California.

 1996: Nvidia Lays Off Employees

-In 1996, Nvidia laid off more than half of its employees, reducing headcount from 100 to 40, and focused on developing the RIVA 128 graphics accelerator.
+In 1996, Jensen Huang laid off more than half of Nvidia's employees, reducing the headcount from 100 to 40.
+The company focused its resources on developing the RIVA 128.

-In August 1997, Nvidia released the RIVA 128 graphics accelerator.
-The company had only enough money left for one month's payroll at the time.
+In August 1997, Nvidia released the RIVA 128 graphics accelerator product.
+At the time, the company had only enough money left for one month's payroll.

 In 1998, the release of the RIVA TNT helped solidify Nvidia's reputation as a leader in graphics technology.

-In late 1999, Nvidia released the GeForce 256 (NV10), its first product expressly marketed as a GPU, which introduced onboard transformation and lighting (T&L) to consumer-level 3D hardware.
+In late 1999, Nvidia released the GeForce 256 (NV10), its first product marketed as a GPU.
+It introduced onboard transformation and lighting (T&L) to consumer-level 3D hardware and outperformed existing products.

-December 2000: Nvidia Agrees to Acquire 3dfx's Assets
+December 2000: Agreement to Acquire 3dfx Intellectual Assets

-In December 2000, Nvidia reached an agreement to acquire the intellectual assets of 3dfx, a pioneer in consumer 3D graphics technology.
+In December 2000, Nvidia reached an agreement to acquire the intellectual assets of its rival 3dfx, a pioneer in consumer 3D graphics technology.

 After Irimajiri left Sega in 2000, Sega sold its Nvidia stock for $15 million.